 2. Identify high risk areas

-A risk analysis helps highlight the highest risk areas in the project schedule & execution plan.
+A risk analysis helps highlight the highest risk areas in the project schedule and execution plan.
 Typically this helps project management focus key resources where attention is needed.

 The time spent on building a good schedule risk model typically augments the existing project risk management plan.
 Building in periodic schedule risk reviews help the team continue to be involved in the risk management process and provides continued assessment of the overall confidence level in project success.

 The process is a good way to leverage client confidence in the project schedule completion date and support business development needs.
 A proactive risk management plan helps assure clients that you are looking ahead and ready for any potential impacts.

 To learn more about Nexus PMG and our services, contact us at 972.905.9045 or via email at firstname.lastname@example.org.